 Often found in the western Atlantic Ocean, from Florida down to Brazil, the goliath grouper is also in the Gulf of Mexico, the Caribbean Sea, Senegal, Congo, and sometimes even in the Canary Islands.

-You will often find this species in shallow and inshore waters in depths of 150 feet.
+You will often find this species in shallow and inshore waters at depths of 150 feet.
 Goliath groupers prefer to congregate in areas of rock, coral, and ocean floors that are sandy and muddy.
-The goliath grouper is known as one of the few of the grouper species to be found in mangroves and brackish waters due to its tolerance of low oxygen levels.
+The goliath grouper is known as one of the few grouper species to be found in mangroves and brackish waters due to its tolerance to low oxygen levels.

 Although the species is usually a solitary fish, the goliath grouper can become quite territorial near its homes of caves and wrecks – displaying an open mouth and a quivering body to creatures that are intruding its areas of refuge.

 Many groupers are protogynous hermaphrodites.
 This is where the species first matures as females and then later on matures to become males.

 The goliath grouper’s spawning-season happens during the summer months of July, August, and September – it is strongly affected by the lunar cycle.
 The preferred spawning locations are shipwrecks, rock ledges, and isolated patch reefs, and individuals can travel up to a lengthy 100 miles to spawn.